UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2020-08-16-ScheduledTask.md

 $Trigger.EndBoundary = $AddHour
 ```

-When you create the trigger with New-ScheduledTaskTrigger, the time you specify is converted to UTC time and saved as a string in the trigger's StartBoundary property.
+When you create the trigger with New-ScheduledTaskTrigger, the time you specify is converted and saved as a string in the trigger's StartBoundary property.
 Be sure to convert your `EndBoundary` timezone 🕒.

 ## User